-The Krav Maga Curriculum at Protect-SG is a rigorous one year programme that aims to impart proper self-defence skills in realistic situations and improve the overall fitness of the average Joe.
-There are no prerequisites, except that trainees must be over 10 years of age.
+The Krav Maga Curriculum at Protect-SG is a rigorous programme that aims to impart proper self-defence skills in realistic situations and improve the overall fitness of the average Joe.
+There are no prerequisites, except that trainees must be over 12 years of age.
 The progressive training provided ensures that practitioners can keep up with the fun, yet increasingly demanding, curriculum.

 Some key points that will be taught in the curriculum:

-- Retzev, or continuous motion.
-Related to the principles of simultaneous defense and attack is retzev, a Hebrew word for “continuous motion.”
-Retzev can be described as a continuous explosion of violence, where the Krav Maga practitioner retaliates an attack with a series of aggressive movements.
-Retzev requires a fighter to work from instinct and not rely on a pre-set routine.
+Related to the principles of simultaneous defense and attack.
+Combat & Fighting can be described as a continuous explosion of violence, where the Krav Maga practitioner retaliates an attack with a series of aggressive movements.
+It requires a fighter to work from instinct and not rely on a pre-set routine.
 A well-trained practitioner of Krav Maga will know how to react to any type of threat without hesitation.

 What to expect in a typical lesson?